telerik/blazor-docs/components/editor/built-in-tools.md

 #### Table Resizing

-You can resize the table, its column, and its rows.
-To render the resize handlers, hover on the column and row borders.
+You can resize the tables, their columns, and rows.
+To grab the resize handles, hover on the column or row borders.

 ### Commands Without Built-in Tools